Skip to main content

 PropertyTypeDescription

 directionUpdateEventEventSubscription<vec2>An event that is triggered when the joystick's direction changes.
-The event payload is a vec2 representing the direction.
+The event payload is a vec2 representing the direction with magnitude.

 EventSubscription Interface: